Confessions Tour: Commercial performance

 Confessions surpassed Cher's Living Proof: The Farewell Tour (picture) as the highest-grossing tour by a female artist.

 The Confessions Tour was a major commercial success.
 Ahead of its launch, industry analysts predicted it could gross up to $190 million.
 Within days of ticket sales opening, Madonna sold out 28 shows across cities including New York, Los Angeles, Paris, and London.
 The first two Madison Square Garden dates sold out in 10 minutes, leading to the addition of three more shows.
 In Montreal, 30,000 tickets were sold in under 40 minutes.
 London’s initial two Wembley Arena concerts also sold out within minutes, with such high traffic that Madonna's official website crashed; seven more dates were added to meet demand.
 Other notable sellouts included a 60,000-person crowd in Cardiff, an 85,000-person concert in Horsens —one of Denmark’s largest ever— and a sold-out Moscow show with 37,000 tickets gone in three days.

-By the tour's end, Confessions had grossed over $194.7 million ($ in dollars) from 60 shows, with a total attendance of 1.2 million, making it the highest-grossing tour for a female artist —surpassing Cher's Living Proof: The Farewell Tour (2002―05).
+By the tour's end, Confessions had grossed over $194.7 million ($ million in dollars) from 60 shows, with a total attendance of 1.2 million, making it the highest-grossing tour for a female artist —surpassing Cher's Living Proof: The Farewell Tour (2002―05).
 Tour producer Arthur Fogel praised its success, saying, "Madonna has yet again delivered an incredible show for her fans... she absolutely belongs at number one".
 The tour earned Madonna a Guinness World Record for highest-grossing music tour per concert and received Top Boxscore at the 2006 Billboard Touring Awards.